Today, I’m excited to share a guest post with you that was written by Chad Carson from CoachCarson.com.

-The reason I’m so excited is because this is a post I’ve been wanting to write for years but since I’m not a real estate investor, I didn’t have the knowledge or experience to do it.
+This is a post I’ve been wanting to write for years but since I’m not a real-estate investor, I didn’t have the knowledge or experience to do it.

-Luckily, Chad has both (he’s been a full-time real estate investor for nearly 14 years) and was kind enough to write the ridiculously informative post you’re about to read.
+Luckily, Chad has both (he’s been a full-time real-estate investor for nearly 15 years) and was kind enough to write the ridiculously informative post you’re about to read.

-A huge thank you to Chad for taking the time to put this incredible resource together and I hope you enjoy it as much as I did!
+A big thank you to Chad for taking the time to put this together and I hope you enjoy it as much as I did!

 Take it away, Coach…

 The Mad Fientist is well known for dissecting and explaining amazing strategies to avoid taxes and achieve financial independence earlier.
 Some of my favorites are:

 - HSAs – The Ultimate Retirement Account

 - How to Access Retirement Funds Early

 - Safe Withdrawl Rates For Early Retirees